mrgoonie/a2a-langgraph-boilerplate/README.md

 *   Create & manage conversations with AI crews / AI agents
 *   Expose Swagger API Docs for frontend integration instructions

+## Concept
+* Each AI agent cluster can have multiple AI agent crews (AI Crews)
+* Each AI crew can have multiple AI agent, leaded by a superviser (a default AI agent of an AI crew)
+* Each AI agent can call tools via MCP servers integration

 ## How it works
+* A supervisor agent will receive input (prompt) from a user via API call, then create a detailed plan with its current capabilities (AI agents underneat and their tools)
+* Then request the AI agents to perform tasks via A2A protocol
+* Wait for all AI agents finish given tasks
+* Grab all the results, analyze and respond to user based on the original input prompt.

+### Diagram of example flow

 <diagram of example flow>